Hasrat Mohani: Political

 Mohani was a member of the Indian National Congress for many years and also joined the All India Muslim League, serving as its president in 1919.
 He opposed the partition of India.
 After the declaration of the Partition Plan on 3 June 1947, Mohani resigned as a member of the All India Muslim League and when the division of the country occurred, he chose to live in independent India.
 He became a member of the Constituent Assembly of India which drafted the Indian Constitution.
 To represent the remaining Indian Muslims on different platforms, Hasrat Mohani chose to live in India rather than migrate to Pakistan.

 He never accepted Government allowances or stayed at official residences.
-Instead he stayed in mosques and used to go to the Parliament in a shared tonga.
+Instead, he stayed in mosques and used to go to the Parliament in a shared tonga.
 He was a religious practicing Muslim and led a simple life.
 Maulana had gone for Hajj (pilgrimage to Mecca, Saudi Arabia) several times.
 He used to travel in third-class railroad cars.
 When asked why he traveled third class, he quipped because there is no fourth class.

 Struggle for Indian independence

 Mohani participated in the struggle for Indian Independence (end of British Raj); and was jailed in 1903 for many years by British authorities.
 At that time political prisoners were treated like common criminals and forced to do manual labor.

 In 1904, he joined the Indian National Congress Party.

 He was the first person in Indian History who demanded 'Complete Independence' (Azadi-e-Kaamil) in 1921 as he presided over an annual session of All-India Muslim League.
 In December 1929, his campaign for 'complete independence' resulted in the shape of Indian National Congress session in Lahore.

 Mohani opposed the partition of India.
-After complete independence from the British rule, Maulana Hasrat Mohani wanted a confederal set up on the pattern of Union of Soviet Socialist Republic (USSR).
-He wanted to see a confederal constitution in India after freedom from the British rule.
+After complete independence from the British rule, Maulana Hasrat Mohani wanted a confederal set-up on the pattern of Union of Soviet Socialist Republic (USSR).
+He wanted to see a confederal constitution in India after freedom from the British.
 His proposal had six federations: 1.
 East Pakistan; 2.
 West Pakistan; 3.
 Central India; 4.
 South-eastern India; 5.
 South-western India; and 6.
 Hyderabad Deccan.

 Urdu-e-Mualla

 He was also imprisoned for promoting anti-British ideas, especially for publishing an article against British policies in Egypt, in his magazine 'Urdu-e-Mualla'.
-Afterwards, unlike some Urdu poets like Josh Malihabadi and many Muslim leaders, he chose to live in India rather than move to Pakistan after independence (1947) to represent left over Indian Muslims on various platforms.
-In recognition for his efforts, he was made a member of the constituent assembly which drafted the Indian constitution.
+Afterward, unlike some Urdu poets like Josh Malihabadi and many Muslim leaders, he chose to live in India rather than move to Pakistan after independence (1947) to represent Indian Muslims on various platforms.
+In recognition for his efforts, he was made a member of the constituent assembly, which drafted the Indian constitution.
 But unlike other members, he never signed it.